"From my heart and from my hand

-- Star Trek: The Original Series had an uneasy relationship with Weird Science, striving for something believeable, yet at the same time not having as much concern for being accurate.
+- Star Trek: The Original Series had an uneasy relationship with this trope, striving for something believeable, yet at the same time not having as much concern for being accurate.
 Gene Roddenberry's famous dictum to never actually explain any technology but just use it and let the audience accept it fits right in with the nature of Weird Science.

 - Doctor Who, in its "classic" phase, had an ambivalent relationship to it as well, usually reveling in it, though at various times Creative Differences and Genre Shifts would affect how much the creators acknowledged it.
 The new series (and its spinoffs) under Russell T Davies embrace it.

-- Lost In Space of course, especially in the bizarre alien gadgets and the Monster of the Week.
+- Lost in Space, especially in the bizarre alien gadgets and the Monster of the Week.

-- The "Captain Proton" adventures on Star Trek: Voyager were an unabashed celebration of Weird Science (somehow fitting for the Star Trek that tended to veer away the most from scientific plausibility).
+- The "Captain Proton" adventures on Star Trek: Voyager were an unabashed celebration of this trope (somehow fitting for the Star Trek that tended to veer away the most from scientific plausibility).